opf/openproject/docs/system-admin-guide/integrations/onedrive/README.md

 | [Minimum requirements](#minimum-requirements)            | Minimum version requirements to enable the integration       |
 | [Set up the integration](#set-up-the-integration)      | Connect OpenPRoject and OneDrive/Sharepoint instances as an administrator |
 | [Using the integration](#using-the-integration) |  |

+### Add a OneDrive/SharePoint storage to a project (Enterprise add-on)

+> **Note**: OneDrive/SharePoint integration is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
+An upgrade from the free Community edition is easy and helps support OpenProject.

 OpenProject offers an integration with OneDrive/Sharepoint to allow users to: